Developer: Wolf Team Publisher: Renovation Release: 11/90 Genre: Action

 Boss battles in Final Zone take place in walled off arenas, limiting your movement.
 Each boss battle is pretty unique and incredibly fun.
 The first encounter is a thrilling high speed chase against a multi-part train that needs to be dismantled one piece at a time.
 This is followed by a battle against three NAP suits that are more agile and better equipped by your own.
 Not every battle is a winner; stage three is another group of NAP suits and stage six‘s control tower is more frustrating than exhilarating.
 But the good outweighs the bad.

 Another factor that adds to the difficulty is the disappointing weapon system.
 On paper it is extremely cool.
 The NAP has an extensive weapon system, with close to twenty in total.
 You can equip one on your hand and one in your backpack as a secondary, with their functionality changing.
 As the primary your attacks are straightforward while secondary fire is usually an AOE and has limited ammo.
 Unfortunately most of the weapons are slight variations of each other and nearly indistinguishable.
 Even worse, as you take damage weapons become unavailable.
-It’s actually possible to lose everything, at which point you can’t attack and must die.
+It’s actually possible to lose everything, at which point you cannot attack and must die.
 I don’t know why it was included but this is one of the worst design decisions I’ve come across in a while and nearly ruins the game.

 In Closing